caolan/async/README.md

 __Arguments__

-* `tasks` - An object literal containing named functions or an array of requirements, with the function itself the last item in the array.
+* `tasks` - An object literal (containing named functions) or an array (of requirements, with the function itself the last item in the array).
 The key used for each function or array is used when specifying requirements.
-The function receives two arguments: (1) a callback(err, result) which must be called when finished, passing an error (which can be `null`) and the result of the function's execution, and (2) a results object, containing the results of the previously executed functions.
+The function receives two arguments: (1) a `callback(err, result)` which must be called when finished, passing an `error` (which can be `null`) and the result of the function's execution, and (2) a `results` object, containing the results of the previously executed functions.
 * `callback(err, results)` - An optional callback which is called when all the tasks have been completed.
-The callback will receive an error as an argument if any tasks pass an error to their callback.
-Results will always be passed but if an error occurred, no other tasks will be performed, and the results object will only contain partial results.
+It receives the `err` argument if any `tasks` pass an error to their callback.
+Results are always returned; however, if an error occurs, no further `tasks` will be performed, and the results object will only contain partial results.

 __Example__